1. The game requires volunteer referees

 10. Leadership training

-Refereeing can start off as a referee for non-competitive games or as an assistant referee.
+Refereeing can start off as a referee for non-competitive games or as an assistant referee for the competitive levels.
 As you master that level, there are additional levels to master.
 Each new level can help you improve your management skills and give you more confidence in other parts of your life.